mdbtxt1

 13532385396179

 This number's digits are the same as those of its prime factorisation when expressed in the usual way: 13×532×3853×96179 = 13532385396179.
 It is the first known counterexample to J.H.
-Conway's "Climb to a Prime" conjecture, and was found by James Davis in 2017.
+Conway's "Climb to a Prime" conjecture (one of Conway's so-called $1000 problems), and was found by James Davis in 2017.

 Davis conjectured a counterexample in the form of a number that maps onto itself; in particular, one whose largest prime factor is to the 1st power, meaning that the number's final digits are the same as this largest factor (96179 in this case).
 That means that the number has to be of the form (m×10y+1)×p where p is that largest prime factor (in this case, m=1407, y=5, and we have 1407×105+1 = 140700001 and 140700001×96179 = 13532385396179.)
-Once the conjecture was expressed in the form n=(m×10y+1)×p, it was fairly easy to find a satisfactory m and p.
+Expressing n in the form (m×10y+1)×p made it a lot quicker to search for a satisfactory m and p and thereby find an n for Davis' conjecture and thus the counterexample for Conway's.

-See also 225, 35149.
+See also 225, 2592, and 35149.

 21891974404480